grigorye/Restaurants/README.md

 # Modules

 There're a quite a few modules here.
 That's intentional.
-I tried to exploit modules, particularly, cocoapods, to avoid mixing unrelated things together.
-Cocoapods are cheap and quite solid instruments for module-level development nowadays.
+I tried to exploit modules, particularly, CocoaPods, to avoid mixing unrelated things together.
+CocoaPods are cheap and quite solid instruments for module-level development nowadays.
+This is my first attempt to utilize the development pods to this extent, but so far I like it.

 So far there're four kinds of modules: